fscorrupt/awesome-stars/README.md

 ## Dart

+- [jxlarrea/kiosk-satellite](https://github.com/jxlarrea/kiosk-satellite) - Turn any Android device into a beautiful, dedicated Home Assistant kiosk.
+Purpose-built for Home Assistant from the ground up.
 - [itsarjunsinh/elder_launcher](https://github.com/itsarjunsinh/elder_launcher) - A Launcher focused on simplicity and legibility.
 [07/2026: The project is active.
 A native Android version will be out in few days.]
 - [matthw-labs/seekarr](https://github.com/matthw-labs/seekarr) -
 - [dddevid/Musly](https://github.com/dddevid/Musly) - A beautiful Flutter music streaming client for Subsonic-compatible servers with a modern Apple Music-inspired UI.